israelseleshi/UGS-website/README.md

    The application will be available at `http://localhost:5173` (or another port if 5173 is in use).

+### Environment

+Create a `.env` file at the project root following `.env.example`.
+Provide your Firebase config and any optional keys used by features (e.g., Cloudinary).
+Restart the dev server after changes.

 ---

 ## 📂 Folder Structure